 Click on the question below to reveal the answer.
 If you don’t find the answer to your question here, please contact your local AR sales representative, call AR Sales directly at 215-723-8181 or email us at [email protected].

 Rather than testing a single frequency during every dwell period, multiple signals, also referred to as multi-tones, are generated to simultaneously test multiple frequencies.

 While simple in concept, the actual software and hardware implementation has always been a hurdle.
 Simultaneously controlling multiple signal sources and properly combining their output signals in a repeatable fashion has been beyond the scope of traditional, analog test instrumentation.

-- Yes, AR's Multi-Tone System can be used for IEC 61000-4-3, 16-point calibration using a single tone.
+Yes, AR’s Multi-Tone System can be used for IEC 61000-4-3, 16-point calibration using a single tone.
 The use of a Vector Signal Transceiver (VST) improves the data throughput through its ability to more efficiently generate, receive and process information, as compared to traditional computer-controlled systems.
 It should be noted that when performing the 16-point uniform field area (UFA) calibration, using simultaneously generated multiple signals is not an acceptable or approved method due to the inability of field probes to distinguish or produce measured RF field strengths of simultaneously generator RF fields.
-If you choose to perform the 16-point field calibration, the MT06002 has this capability.
+If you choose to perform the 16-point field calibration, the Multi Tone Systems have this capability.